 What Is Trim?

 Trim is the inferior of these two pot by-products.
 While shake is simply little bits of bud, trim is the leftover stuff that’s removed from the buds before they’re packaged.
 It includes some of the fan leaves that happen to have trichomes on them, which is why it can be packaged and sold to consumers.
-It will definitely get you high, but you’ll have to smoke quite a lot of it and endure the possibility of a serious throat burn while smoking and a headache afterward.
+It will definitely get you high, but you’ll have to endure the possibly undesirable experience by smoking quite a lot of it.

 For edibles, trim is not recommended due to its excessively “plant-y” flavor, which can really ruin a marijuana edible.
 It is also significantly less potent than shake, which means you’d have to use even more in your butter or oil recipes.